-Annex I: Checklist of control point ts to ens ure suffic cient cyb er security 24 7 The Ch ecklist IT vs O T areas To be compiled Function Category Subcategory Implementation Examples CLASS FOR IT CLASS FOR OT Policy Process/ Implementation Communication and awareness Measuring & monitoring GOVERN [GV].
-The organization's sybertecurity risk management at a tegy, expectations, and policy at a contract of the contrac Organizational Central (GV.OC).
-The circumstances - mission stakeholders, dependencies, and legal, regulatory, and contraction and contraction of the company and 17 Chart Are 33 (3) It is fully documenteddefined performed by all stakeholder.
-Necossay governance in place [1] Non of the key requirements have been implemented (3) Regular communication about cyber security, including and training.
-Employees understand their role in maintaining cybernescusty and are aware of current theats logging and monitoring of incidents, but there EY.CL-RE The organization mission is understood and informs cyberescustly risk management Exit.
-"Shee the opportation" in reason (e.g., through vision, and meason, statements, making, and service strategies) his provide a basis for identifying risks that may impede that mission.
-Mandatory Mandatory [2] R is fully documentered/define d, but partially implemented [3] Most of the key requirements have been implemented [2] Basic communication exists, often reactive.
-Some tradializes to ease opheroscurity asserted as opheroscurity asserted as, but it is not structured (4) There is a comprehensive measuring and monitoring process providing real-time insight into cybersecurity status.
-Performance indicators are continuously evaluated and improved to optimize the security posture
+Annex I: Checklist of control points to ensure sufficient cyber security The Checklist IT vs O IT vs OT areas To be compiled Function Category Subcategory Implementation Examples CLASS FOR IT CLASS FOR OT Policy Process/ Implementation Communication and awareness Measuring & monitoring GOVERN (GV): The organization's cohortecturity risk management strategy, expectations, and policy are established, communicated, and monitored Organizational Corriest (GV.OC): The circumstances - mission, stakeholder expectations, dependencies, and contractual requirements - surrounding the organization's cyberacounty risk management decisions are understood, Chart Are 3 [2] It is fully decumenteddefined printed by all stateholder.
+Necessary governance in place (1) Non of the key repirements have been implemented [3] Begular communication about ophersecurity, including forms awareness programs and training.
+Employees understand their role in are aware of current threats (2) Some basic measurements exist, such as reactive logging and monitoring of incidents, but there is no structured measurement and monitoring process GV.OC-ØE The organizational mission is understood and informs cybersecurity risk, management.
+Ext: "Shee the coparization" mission (e.g., through vision and mission statements, making, and service strategies) to provide a basis for identifying risks that may impede that mission Mandatory Mandatory [2] It is fully decumentendidefine d, but partially implemented (3) Most of the key requirements have been implemented [2] Basic communication experience of the control o (4) There is a comprehensive measuring and moritoring process providing real-time insight status.
+Performance indicators are confinuously evaluated and improved to explinize the security posture